 August 21, 1781

-American forces, led by George Washington, begin their march from New York to Virginia.
-They are joined by French forces, led by General Comte de Rochambeau.
+American forces, led by George Washington, began their march from New York to Virginia.
+They were joined by French forces, led by General Comte de Rochambeau.

 August 30, 1781

-French ships, under the command of Admiral Comte de Grasse, arrive from the West Indies.
-They deliver supplies and men to the Marquis de Lafayette.
+De Grasse and the French fleet arrived from the West Indies.
+They delivered supplies and men to the Marquis de Lafayette.

 September 5, 1781

-The French defeat the British in a naval battle in the Chesapeake Bay, off the coast of Maryland and Virginia.
-The victory at the Battle of the Chesapeake, also known as the Battle of the Capes, was strategic because it kept the British from reinforcing their troops in Yorktown, or evacuating them.
+The French defeated the British in a naval battle in the Chesapeake Bay, off the coast of Maryland and Virginia.
+The victory at the Battle of the Chesapeake, also known as the Battle of the Capes, was strategic because it kept the British from reinforcing their troops in Yorktown or evacuating them.
 The British Navy was forced to return to New York and de Grasse resumed his blockade of the Chesapeake Bay.

 September 14, 1781

-De Grasse begins taking Washington and de Rochambeau’s men to Virginia.
+De Grasse began taking Washington and de Rochambeau’s men to Virginia.